im95able/Rea/README.md

 ```

 ### variation 1 : dense_map
 `rea::dense_map` acts as a basic DenseMap.
-It has no additional template arguments, only the ones desribed above.
+It has no additional template arguments, only the ones described above.
 ```cpp
 rea::dense_map<T,                      // value_type
                S = std::size_t,        // size_type